tobiasbriones/ep-file-system/docs/dev/measure-cohesiveness/index.md

 I need to refactor out those two responsibilities to grow the code well.
 Otherwise, it starts becoming a ball of mud architecture.

+### Clear Obfuscation Off Your Domain

+Many think that this is about writing "one function per file", that's not cohesive.
+You have to define that responsibility as I talk above.
+You can have greater modules or files but with the same kind of code, so you can straightforwardly navigate over that code that is about the same *concept*.

+With that, the code scales well, and I'm not afraid of anything.

+Cohesive code is understandable, is exactly what you need unlike OOP fuzzy words that add an extra layer of problems to everything.
+With a terrible code you can't see what you have.
+With cohesive code you see exactly what you have as you *defined* the *concept* I've been talking about along all this article.

+This is like Rust's zero cost abstractions, you don't either think about assembly (if not required), or unnecessary abstractions that obfuscate your logic like garbage collectors, or interpreters.
+Why do you think critical software has been written in predictable C and not GC languages?
+We can do the same for our software design, get domain specific as much as you can when tradeoffs allow it.

 ## I Found Something Superb

 Cohesiveness here is an **abstract computer science measure** unlike buzzwords